Word embeddings — word2vec and vectors that mean something

 The architecture

-Since we’re running a supervised labelled-prediction task — given a center word, predict which word from the vocabulary comes nearby — the setup is similar to MNIST in key ways: one hidden layer, softmax over output classes, cross-entropy against the label.
+Once we have collected pairs, we’re essentially running a supervised labelled-prediction task — given a center word, predict which word from the vocabulary comes nearby — so the setup is similar to MNIST in key ways: one hidden layer, softmax over output classes, cross-entropy against the label.
 What differs is the scale (vocabulary size V here vs. 10 digit classes for MNIST), the input format (one-hot vs. dense real-valued pixels), and the goal (we want the trained embeddings, not the prediction itself).

 To make the layer structure concrete, the whole base-case network is six lines of Keras: